angular/components/src/lib/select/select.md

 ### Selecting multiple options

-By default the `<mat-select>` only supports selecting a single option at a time.
-However you can use the `multiple` property to allow the user to select multiple values at once.
+By default, the `<mat-select>` only supports selecting a single option at a time.
+However, you can use the `multiple` property to allow the user to select multiple values at once.
 When using the `<mat-select>` in multiple selection mode, its value will be a sorted list of all selected values rather than a single value.